empyrealus/safety_rating/README.md

 __
 |Mission Statement|

 Providing a standardized industry base score for the sakes of faciliting transparent pricing, affordability and incentivizing safe driving to reduce the liklihood of someone engaging in risky driving behavior.

+For insurance insurance should follow people and not specifically the car; a user with multiple cars should not need multiple policies.

 __
 |Mission Objective|

 Provide a Driver Safety Rating (DSR) for companies and drivers -- simila to a credit score